White Sox vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 - The White Sox have played as the underdog in nine of their past 10 games and have gone 3-6 in those contests.

-- When it comes to the over/under, the White Sox and their opponents are 4-6-0 in their last 10 games.

-- The White Sox's previous 10 games have not had a spread posted by sportsbooks.
+- The past 10 White Sox games have not had a spread set by bookmakers.

 Explore More About This Game